kadian-arch/bastion-ids/README.md

 **Frontend:** Electron, React 18, Vite, TailwindCSS, Chart.js

-**Models trained on:** UNSW-NB15 dataset and tuned on CICIDS2017 to broaden attack categories in introduce variants detection capabilties.
+**Models trained on:** UNSW-NB15 dataset and tuned on CICIDS2017 to broaden attack categories and introduce variant detection capabilities.

 ## Project background

 This started as a final year B.Tech project at the University of Buea (Network & Security, class of 2026).
 The goal was to go beyond simple signature matching and build something closer to how real enterprise IDS tools work layered detection, no single point of failure, and a UI that makes the data readable.

-It's fully open source.
+The source code is publicly available.
 If you're a researcher, a student, or someone who wants to understand how layered network detection works under the hood, everything is here.

 ## Troubleshooting

 **Windows SmartScreen blocks the installer ("Windows protected your PC")** This appears because the installer is not commercially code-signed.
 Click "More info" then "Run anyway."
-The installer is safe — you can verify the SHA-256 checksum against the release page.
+The installer is safe.

 **"Error decompressing data!
 Corrupted installer?" during installation** Windows Defender is quarantining files mid-extraction.
 Before running the installer, go to Windows Security → Virus & threat protection → Manage settings → turn off Real-time protection temporarily, complete the installation, then turn it back on.
 Alternatively add `C:\Program Files\Bastion IDS` as a Defender exclusion before running the installer.

 **"Engine failed to start" on the splash screen**
 The detection engine (Python backend) did not launch in time.
 Check `%TEMP%\BastionIDS-launch.log` for the exact error.
 Common causes: the app was not run as Administrator (right-click → Run as administrator), or antivirus software blocked the engine process.
-If the log shows a missing module, uninstall and reinstall — a corrupted installation is the most likely cause.
+If the log shows a missing module, uninstall and reinstall.
+A corrupted installation is the most likely cause.

 **Live packet capture shows no traffic**
 Npcap is required for live capture.
 If the installer did not install it automatically, download it from [npcap.com](https://npcap.com) and install it manually, then restart Bastion IDS.
 Also confirm the app is running as Administrator — without admin rights, raw packet capture is blocked by Windows.